|

 MCKC is an easy going group and all trips

-are what would generally be considered "easy" to "moderate" by many active Bay Area paddlers.
+are what would generally be considered "easy" to at most "moderate" by most

-Club members are of all ages, some active members are in their 60's and 70's
+Club members are of all ages.
+Some active members are in their 70's

-Most MCKC members use 16 to 17 foot canoes
+Most MCKC members use 16 to 17 foot two

-or plastic recreational kayaks in the 9' to 14' range.
+or single seat plastic recreational kayaks in the 9' to 14' range.
 A few use sea kayaks

 for longer paddles.